“Exquisitely positioned and utterly romantic lodge on a ridge overlooking the Pacific: one of California's top hotels”

 Breakfast is a sumptuous buffet, and you are encouraged to go back for third helpings - well, that's my story anyhow.
 Choose from fresh fruit such as strawberry and mango, yoghurt, granola and oatmeal, home-baked breads, rolls and bagels.
 The latter can be fixed up with smoked salmon, cream cheese, capers, red onion and tomato.
 The hot dishes were sausages, garden frittata with housemade salsa and potatoes with provencale vegetables.
 You can have eggs and pancakes with a choice of fillings - my mushroom omelette was delicious.
 Beverages include fresh OJ, pink grapefruit and cranberry juices, tea, coffee and iced water.

-Executive Chef John Cox presides over a partially open kitchen (I was mesmerised by the chefs' deft movements) and prides himself on his daily seasonal and local menu of Californian with French, Asian and Mediterranean influenced fare - enquire about the occasional cooking classes on offer.
+Executive Chef Elizabeth Murray presides over a partially open kitchen (I was mesmerised by the chefs' deft movements) and prides herself on her daily seasonal and local menu of Californian with French, Asian and Mediterranean influenced fare - enquire about the occasional cooking classes on offer.
 The lunch menu begins with sharing plates such as house made antipasti, oysters, crab cakes or mushroom and goat cheese crostini.
 Entrees could include sustainable salmon, pork loin chop, butternut squash agnolotti; desserts are comfy - banana sundae, apple galette and creme brulee.

 There's also a bar serving seasonal cocktails (try the Soul Flower in spring) as well as the classics.
 There are over 13,000 bottles in the wine cellar.